Loading component...

 The results shown reflect the actual experience of the company during this time period, primarily with respect to investment results, mortality, and expenses.
 Dividends paid in future years will be lower or higher than illustrated, depending on MassMutual's operating experience over time.

-Chart comparing the policy cash value that was guaranteed in 1995 to the actual total policy cash value results through 2024
+This chart compares the policy cash value that was guaranteed in 1995 to the actual total policy cash value results through 2026.
+This includes the base policy cash value and the cash value of accumulated paid-up additions.

-Chart comparing the policy death benefit that was guaranteed in 1995 to the actual total policy death benefit results through 2024
+This chart compares the policy death benefit that was guaranteed in 1995 to the actual total policy death results through 2026.
+This includes the base policy death benefit and the death benefit accumulated paid-up additions.

 Consistently strong, historical results